Install Java using Ansible Playbook on CentOS/RedHat/AlmaLinux/Rocky Debian/Ubuntu Linux

 # ansible-galaxy info geerlingguy.java

-Now we are downloading a role from Ansible Galaxy command.
+Now we are downloading a role from the Ansible Galaxy install command.
 That will install the local project folder or you can specify the path through the -p option. roles folder should exist on the project or current path.

 # ansible-galaxy install geerlingguy.java -p roles/